- Hairstyle Tutorials

 Conflict Diamonds and Diamond Mining

 Diamond mining conditions and the control of the diamond industry are both hotly debated subjects.
-Learn about the controversies surrounding the sale of diamond throughout the world and find tips that will help you determine if your diamond could have come from a conflict zone.
+Learn about the controversies surrounding the sale of diamonds throughout the world and find tips that will help you determine if your diamond could have come from a conflict zone.

 Diamonds – How to Clean and Care for Diamond Jewelry